 The civil group is an unincorporated organizational form which does not have legal personality.
-Natural persons may set up a civil group to achieve a shared, non-economic goal and to harmonize their community-oriented activities.
+A minimum of 3 natural persons may set up a civil group to achieve a shared, non-economic goal and to harmonize their community-oriented activities.
 A civil group does not need to register with any authority; it may be established merely by adopting a statute.
 Civil groups also do not need to have financial contribution in order to be established.
 They cannot carry out business (entrepreneurial) activities (Act CLXXV/2011 Section 5/A(1), (2), and (4)).